krenalis/krenalis/apis/datastore/README.md

 ### Arrays

-Let's suppose that we have an user with GID 12 with a single property "phone_numbers", which holds two different values, `333` and `444`.
+Let's suppose that we have a user with GID 12 with a single property "phone_numbers", which holds two different values, `333` and `444`.
 That user is stored in Redis as:

 | Key                        | Value                                     | Type   |
 | -------------------------- | ----------------------------------------- | ------ |